Cloudflare Worker

 This can be done only through Cloudflare’s API.

-ACCOUNT_ID : the value of the account id seen in the “Overview” page
+• ACCOUNT_ID: the value of the account ID seen in the Websites Overview page

-Fill the DATADOME_LOG_VALUES value with the name of the values you want, as a Strings Array.
+Fill the DATADOME_LOG_VALUES value with the names of Enriched Headers as an Array of Strings.

 Eg: